Michelle-bit-web/snake-game-python/Readme.md

 A classic Snake game built entirely in Python using the `turtle` graphics library.

 ## 🎮 Features
+- Multi- and Single Player option
-- Control the snake with the arrow keys
+- Control the snake with the arrow keys or w/s/a/d for the second player
 - Snake grows when eating food
 - Game Over when hitting walls or itself
 - Replay with key **R**
 - Scoreboard display
-- Tracking your personal highscores
+- Tracking your personal highscores (Single Player Mode)

 ## 🎮 Technologies and Techniques
 - Python 3.10+